Bedrock-OSS/bedrock-wiki/docs/concepts/mcstructure.md

 # Bedrock `.mcstructure` files

 ### Saving and Loading
-`mcstructure` files are created by the **Export** button in a structure block.
-To load them in game with a load structure block, the files must be placed in a behavior pack.
+The **Export** button creates ' mcstructure` files in a structure block.
+The files must be placed in a behavior pack to load them in-game with a load structure block.
 The path determines the structure identifier, which is typed into the structure block to load the structure.

 **Examples:**
 `myBP/structures/house.mcstructure` → `mystructure:house`